 (8.4) transparency into more focus at scrutiny committees Cabinet Members or the Leader (if appropriate) could be the main focus of scrutiny questioning and accountability sessions.
 This could take on a more parliamentary select committee approach. of Improvement and Scrutiny Committees to both support policy development (overview) and to hold Cabinet members to account (scrutiny). (ii) To ensure that I&S Committee request for Cabinet member attendance sets out purpose and scope to enable a productive session with clear, planned outcomes.
 5 (8.5) Reduce the reliance on officer presentations and cabinet reports.
 Scrutiny should set its objective for each subject to be considered and material presented or verbally reported (i) Each I&S Committee to agree a Work Programme with an emphasis upon I&S Committees being highly proactive and Member-led.
 Set objectives for each subject to be considered; (ii) Officer attendance at Committee to be focused on support to Scrutiny members through the provision of technical and/or professional advice and information.
-November 2020 6 (8.6) Establish a practice of core knowledge briefings To allow Members to gain essential background, facts and core knowledge on the more involved and complex issues that are considered by scrutiny. (i)Executive Directors, Directors to work with Cabinet and Scrutiny Chairs to develop a programme of Core Knowledge Briefings linked to the Scrutiny Work Programmes and update on a rolling basis Commence December 2020, ongoing 7 (8.7) Extend video conferencing There are new opportunities to use VC resources to: (i)Scrutiny Committee Meetings held electronically during COVID- 19; (ii)I & S Chairs and Vice Chairs to hold pre-Agenda meetings to set agendas and arrange Commenced and will continue, where appropriate
+November 2020 6 (8.6) Establish a practice of core knowledge briefings To allow Members to gain essential background, facts and core knowledge on the more involved and complex issues that are considered by scrutiny. (i)Executive Directors, Directors to work with Cabinet and Scrutiny Chairs to develop a programme of Core Knowledge Briefings linked to the Scrutiny Work Programmes and update on a rolling basis Commence December 2020, ongoing 7 (8.7) Extend video conferencing There are new opportunities to use VC resources to: (i)Scrutiny Committee Meetings held electronically during COVID-19; (ii)I & S Chairs and Vice Chairs to hold pre-Agenda meetings to set agendas and arrange Commenced and will continue, where appropriate

-Appendix 2 -Hold pre-Agenda meetings to set agendas and arrange meeting requirements etc . -Committee pre- meeting to agree objectives and set themes or questioning plans -Hold core knowledge briefing sessions -Invite external witnesses via video conference links to join scrutiny meetings meeting requirements with support from lead senior officer and scrutiny officer. (iii) I&S Chairs and Vice-Chairs to attend Committee pre-meetings in order to agree objectives and set themes or questioning plans; (iv) Core knowledge briefing sessions to be available electronically; (v) Invite external witnesses via video conference links to join I&S meetings; (vi) Hold hybrid meetings in order to maximise accessibility ie some people in a Committee Room and others may join via a video link 8 (8.8) Adopt a Member and Officer scrutiny development and skills programme.
-This will support greater understanding of the role of scrutiny (i)Member Development Programme in place (and supported by Member Development Strategy, recently approved by Council); Programme in place. and improve its effectiveness.
-Ensure personal (ii)Continuously identify training needs and agree how those needs may be met; Ongoing development is ongoing and that DCC learns from other local authorities (iii) Officers, Scrutiny Chairs and the Cabinet Member to have the opportunity to attend the East Midlands Councils Scrutiny Meetings July 2021 (iv) To have the opportunity to attend LGA and CfPS events and workshops Ongoing 9 Officer support (i)Review the officer support resource available to scrutiny.
-December 2020
+-Hold pre-Agmeetings to agendas and arrange meeting meeting to a objectives at themes or questioning -Hold core knowledge be sessions -Invite extern witnesses viconference if join scrutiny meetings support from lead senior officer and scrutiny officer. (iii) I&S Chairs and Vice-Chairs to attend Committee pre-meetings in order to agree objectives and set themes or questioning plans; (iv) Core knowledge briefing sessions to be available electronically; (v) Invite external witnesses via video conference links to join I&S 8 Adopt a Member Officer scruting development are skills programm.
+This will support greater understate of the role of scri Programme in place (and supported by Member Development Strategy, recently approved by Council); and improve its effectiveness. (ii) Continuously identify training needs and agree how those needs may be met; Ongoing Ensure personal development is ongoing and the DCC learns from other local authorities (iii) Officers, Scrutiny Chairs and the Cabinet Member to have the opportunity to attend the East Midlands Councils Scrutiny Meetings (iv) To have the opportunity to attend LGA and CfPS events and workshops 9 Officer support (i)Review the officer support December 2020 resource available to scrutiny.